eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 TransportInterface
 ------------------

-A :class:`Transport` is any class that implements the :class:`TransportInterface`.
+A :class:`Transport` is any class that implements the |TransportInterface-api|.
 It is the object that actually performs the message distribution over a physical transport.

-Each :class:`Transport` class defines its own ``transport_kind``, a unique identifier that is used to check the compatibility of a :ref:`transport_transportApi_locator` with a Transport, i.e., determine whether a Locator refers to a Transport or not.
+Each :class:`Transport` class defines its own |TransportInterface::kind-api|, a unique identifier that is used to check the compatibility of a :ref:`transport_transportApi_locator` with a Transport, i.e., determine whether a Locator refers to a Transport or not.